The Informal Economy as Scaling Substrate

 The informal economy is not an absence of institutions - it is a different set of institutions.
 Informal economies have property rights systems, contract enforcement mechanisms through social sanction and community reputation, credit allocation systems through rotating savings associations and informal moneylenders, and dispute resolution mechanisms.
 These institutions are different from formal institutions, but they are not less real.

-The Africapitalism literature - developed most rigorously by Professor Kenneth Amaeshi - makes this argument at the level of theory: that capitalism in African contexts is embedded in social and community structures providing both resources and constraints invisible to analyses that model African markets on Western institutional assumptions.
+The Africapitalism literature - developed most rigorously by Professor Kenneth Amaeshi - connects this to the contemporary African business context: capitalism in African contexts is embedded in social and community structures providing both resources and constraints invisible to analyses that model African markets on Western institutional assumptions.
 What looks like institutional failure from a formal perspective is frequently a different institutional logic operating, not the absence of institutional logic.

 Informal-to-formal transition: the strategic question